Codasign/combination-box/handout/combination_box.md

 ### Open the Serial Monitor

 Let's take a look at the values that we get back from the button.
 What is interesting about this?
 Nothing?!
 Just ones and zeros!
-Perhaps.
-How does this effect our next coding task?
+Perhaps but how does this effect our next coding task?